Amancio Williams: Life and work

-Williams also designed the home's minimalist interiors, fashioning the interior doors, fixtures and boiserie in a nearby workshop, as well most of the furniture.
-The concrete used in its construction was also chemically weatherized at the facility, so done to allow its use in the design without the need for cladding, which Williams felt would take from the "honesty of the materials."
-Christened the Casa del Puente ("Bridge House") upon its completion in 1946, it served as composer Alberto Williams' home until his death in 1952.
+Williams and his wife, Delfina Gálvez Bunge, also designed the home's minimalist interiors, fashioning the interior doors, fixtures and boiserie in a nearby workshop, as well most of the furniture.
+The concrete used in its construction was also chemically weatherized at the facility, so done to allow its use in the design without the need for cladding, which Williams felt would take from the "honesty of the materials".

+Christened the Casa sobre el Arroyo ("House on the Stream") upon its completion in 1946, it was built for his father Alberto Williams — who by then had fallen ill, and thus never lived in the home.
+The house is listed among the most famous modernist buildings of the 20th century.
+The house was declared a National Historic Monument in 1997.
+This failed to secure it adequate funding for its maintenance, however, and the historic property was ultimately abandoned, vandalized and gutted by fire in September 2004.
+The derelict building was cleaned and secured by the municipal government in 2005.
+Works to recover the landmark began in earnest in late 2021, and on 20 April 2023, the fully restored Bridge House was reopened by President Alberto Fernández.

 His design proposals in 1945 for a new international airport, to be built on the Río de la Plata and connected to the city via causeway, were rejected in favor of what became Ministro Pistarini International Airport, and aside from three Corrientes Province hospitals, he would complete no significant government works in subsequent decades.
 He was assigned by Le Corbusier, however, to supervise construction for the Curutchet House, a residence designed in 1949 by the Swiss architect for Dr. Pedro Curutchet, a prominent La Plata physician.

 He was invited to display his ideas on acoustics at La Sorbonne, and the Dean of the Harvard Graduate School of Design, Walter Gropius, organized exhibits of his works in 1951 and 1955, on which latter occasion Williams was a guest lecturer.
 During the 1950s, he developed designs based on what he called hollow vaults.
 These were concrete pillars that, by their design, could drain rainwater while supporting the building above as stilts.
 He later employed the concept for the 1966 Bunge y Born exhibit at the La Rural Exposition grounds and in 1968 for the German Embassy, both in Buenos Aires, as well as for a monument to the reconstruction of Berlin.

 Williams was inducted into the American Institute of Architects as an honorary member in 1962.
 After 1974, he worked on "the city humanity needs," a plan for an above-ground metropolis supported by his hollow vaults for the purpose of reducing land use.
 He was also contracted by the Argentine government to design a self-contained city planned for Argentine Antarctica, though his design, presented in 1980, was never carried out.
-Williams died in Buenos Aires in 1989 at age 76.
+Williams died in Buenos Aires in 1989 at age 76, and was buried in Recoleta Cemetery.